atrocore/atrocore/docs/01.atrocore/18.master-data-management/index.md

 Imported data can be modified during the import process.
 However, in some cases it is important to preserve the original data exactly as it was received and not modify it, while at the same time creating new records in other entities based on this data.
 This is especially relevant when data comes from multiple source systems that may differ in their field sets, data formats, or structures.

 To manage such scenarios, AtroСore provides the concept of Master Data Management (MDM).
-With this approach, the data structure consists of three main layers: Source Entities, Staging Entity, and Master Entity.
+With this approach, the data structure consists of three main layers: Source Entities, Contributor Entity, and Master Entity.

 ## Source Entity